-Private sector individuals are welcome to attend the seminars and courses presented in the MCPPO program.
-In general, most seminars and courses are geared towards public officials.
-However, the seminars and courses provide information about the implementation of public procurement laws and the standards for fairness and transparency that would be important for any potential bidder or proposer to know to improve their ability to compete and meet jurisdiction's needs.
-Private sector attendees are also eligible to earn the MCPPO designations in addition to earning the School Project Designers and Owner’s Project Managers Certification.
+Both public and private sector individuals are welcome to attend and MCPPO program classes.
+Although most classes are geared towards public officials, anyone can benefit from learning about the implementation of public procurement laws and the standards for fairness and transparency important for any potential bidder or proposer Private sector attendees are also eligible to earn the MCPPO designations in addition to earning the School Project Designers and Owner’s Project Managers Certification.

-The four-day certification course for school project designers and owner's project managers is offered several times during the year.
-The course concludes with an exam.
-The certification course is available only to the private sector.
+The four-day certification class for school project designers and owner's project managers is offered several times during the year.
+The class concludes with an exam.

-For more information and details on the course see: Certification for School Project Designers & Owner's Project Managers.
+For more information and details on the course see School Project Designers and Owner's Project Managers Certification.

 The Massachusetts School Building Authority (MSBA) regulations require that designers and owner’s project managers on state-assisted school projects renew their MCPPO certification every three years.
-To meet this requirement for recertification, the MCPPO Program has a one-day course entitled Recertification for School Project Designers & Owner’s Project Managers.
-The course provides updates and reinforces key practices for successful collaboration with MSBA on public building projects.
+To meet this requirement for recertification, the MCPPO Program has a one-day class entitled School Project Designers and Owner’s Project Managers Recertification.
+The class provides updates and reinforces key practices for successful collaboration with MSBA on public building projects.
 There is no exam requirement.

-For more details on the course see: Recertification for School Project Designers & Owner's Project Managers.
+For more details on the course see: School Project Designers and Owner's Project Managers Recertification.